rasiek/rasiek/README.md

 ## I'm a Developer and Industrial Designer!

-- Currently working in a CRUD desktop app for a French company
+- Currently working as a dotnet developper intern
-- I'm learning C# and C++
+- I'm learning C# and VB.NET
-- Looking for an Intership starting in January 2022
 - I love Python and 3d Printers!

 ### Contact me: